GaiaCommittee/GaiaComponents/README.md

-# GaiaComponents
+# Description

-A module for componentized structure.
+A module for component-style design.